kattrali/redcar-rubymotion/notes.md

 ### 0.9

+- [Feature] Option to use inline documentation using [ClamShell](http://kattrali.github.com/clamshell/) and the [RubyMotion DocSet](http://rubymotion.com/files/RubyMotion.docset.zip)
 - [Feature] Option to use inline documentation using RubyMotion RI -- work in progress, currently best supports class names